By clicking Download, you agree to Zippia’s Privacy Policy and Terms of Use.

 What are the steps of performance improvement?

-The steps include: Identifying the problem areas, developing improvement objectives, discussing the plan with the employee, providing support, and tracking progress over the set timeline.
+The steps consist of: Identifying the problem areas, establishing improvement objectives, discussing the plan with the employee, providing necessary support, and tracking progress throughout the designated timeline.